PercepX/AGC-Drive/README.md

 - [x] Paper released on arXiv.
 - [x] Provide pretrained checkpoint.
 - [x] Provide the lidar-only AGC-Drive dataset.
+- [ ] Provide the complete set of optimized alignment parameters.
 - [ ] Provide the complete AGC-Drive dataset.
 - [ ] Support more of the latest methods.